Why Choose Costa Rica? Why Now?

 - the great investment opportunities presently available.

-International flights to Daniel Oduber Airport have increased from 50 flights per week to over 40 flights per day in the high season November to April.
+International flights to Guanacaste International Airport have increased from 50 flights per week to over 40 flights per day in the high season November to April.
 The number of international flights during the slow or green season are still significant as more tourists realize a great time to visit Costa Rica is during the Green Season – May till November.

 Though Costa Rica is a mere 0.003% of the world's land mass, it is home to over 5% of the world's plants and animals.
 Few countries in the world possess the extreme bio-diversity Costa Rica has, and many foreigners want this in their lives.
 Costa Ricans themselves are genuinely friendly people, and ready to lend a helping hand.
 There is no animosity towards foreigners here.
 To live and enjoy is the Costa Rican way - Pura Vida!